SamuelFisher/torrentcore/README.md

 await download.WaitForDownloadCompletionAsync();
 ```

+See the [examples](examples) directory for more in-depth examples.

 ## Extensible and Modular

 TorrentCore is designed to allow custom extensions to be added and parts of the
 built-in functionality to be swapped out.
+TorrentCore uses the same dependency
-Below are some examples of the ways in
+injection framework as ASP.NET Core to make this possible.
+Below are some examples of
-which functionality can be added or changed.
+the ways in which functionality can be added or changed.

 The public interface for extensions is unstable and subject to change while
 TorrentCore is under pre-release development.